moorepants/BicycleParameters/docs/description.rst

 References
 ==========
-The methods associated with this software were built on these previous works, among others.
+The methods associated with this software were built upon these previous works, among others.

 ..
 [Moore2010] Moore, J. K., Hubbard, M., Peterson, D. L., Schwab, A. L., and Kooijman, J.